Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Pairs and Layers EOD Results and Todays work:
   - Ólafur and Leonard are taking the UI Layer
-    - One of the two was sick but did work from home, the UI layer's setup and organization was completed.
+    - Leonard was sick but did some work from home, the UI layer's setup and organization was mainly worked on today and completed at the end of the day.
   - Pedro and Iðunn are taking the Logic Layer
-    - we were starting on the logic layer employees, and write out our functions there and in the other layers.
+    - we started on the logic layer employees, and wrote out our functions there and in the other layers.
+    -
   - Grímur and Máni are taking the Data Layer
     - Completed implementing the Employee DB logic, we can write, load, update, remove, print and propagate employee data
     - Completed testing the Employee DB logic.
     - Working on Property DB logic next

 TODO:
 - [ ] Create an independent Data Layer